Pranjalpok7/Background-remover/README.md

 pip install -r requirements.txt
 ```

-### (4) Download the pre-trained model weights and place them in the saved_models directory.
+### (4) Download the pre-trained model weights
+place them in the saved_models directory.
 Ensure the weights file is named isnet.pth

 ### (5) Run the application: